kiegroup/appformer/uberfire-docs/docs/security/annotations.md

 The security annotations are can only be used under certain conditions:

-* Only work on client side code
+* Only work on client side code.
-* Only work on CDI managed beans
+* Only work on CDI managed beans.
-* Only can be added to methods that return "void"
+* Only can be added to methods that return "void".
 * Only work if the method is called from an external component.
 * For inner component calls the solution is to use a delegate or a "self" instance.